Crazioz/CzBase_V1/[7.Mapping]/bob74_ipl/README.md

 - CEO Offices
 - Bikers places (some are still buggy)
 - Import/Export locations
-- Removed the trick to open Lost’s safehouse since last update already opens it
+- Removed the trick to open Lost’s safehouse since the last update already opens it

 19/06/2017
 - Fix hole in Zancudo River
 - Fix hole in Cassidy Creek
-- Add optional graffitis on some billboards (enabled by default)
+- Add optional graffiti on some billboards (enabled by default)
 - Opened Lost’s safehouse interior

 14/06/2017